What JHDPCB Can Do For You?

 Read more about JHD LED PCB Manufacturing.

 FR-4 is a common material for printed circuit boards (PCBs).
 FR-4 is the NEMA grade for glass-reinforced epoxy laminates (standard for fiberglass-reinforced epoxy compounds as defined by the National Electrical Manufacturers Association).
 FR-4 is a composite material consisting of woven fiberglass cloth and epoxy adhesive.
 A thin layer of copper foil is usually laminated to one or both sides of an FR-4 glass epoxy panel, often referred to as a copper clad laminate.
-For more CCL base materials, please refer to our “Introduction To The Material Properties Of PCB CCL” article.
+For more FR4 materials, please refer to our “FR4 Materials In PCB Manufacturing” article.

 Due to its ultra-high strength, excellent waterproof properties and flame retardancy, most PCBs are used as the default material.